 Granola is one of those human foods that while our furry friends may be begging for at our feet while we enjoy it, really provides no outward health benefits for them and certainly isn’t the healthy snack it can be for humans.

-Yes, there are ingredients like whole grain oats, puffed brown rice and other whole grains one could argue provide some nutritional benefit like fiber and vitamin B but on the whole, these aren’t foods that truly enhance a dog’s health.
+While there are ingredients like whole grain oats, puffed brown rice and other whole grains one could argue provide some nutritional benefit like fiber and vitamin B but on the whole, snack foods like granola or seasoned pretzels aren’t foods that truly enhance a dog’s health.

 There are three main reasons why granola isn’t a great choice for dogs: the sugar content, inherent dietary fibers and high levels of healthy fats.